MaxMind DB Reader API

 cd ext phpize ./configure make make test sudo make install

 You then must load your extension.
-The recommend method is to add the
+The recommended method is to add the

 following to your